Hansen333/caddy-automate/README.md

    - **Restart**: Finally, the Caddy service is restarted to apply the changes.

    `make all` ensures that every step is performed in order and no installation happens if the configuration test fails.

+## Related Projects

+This project is built upon the [Caddy Web Server](https://github.com/caddyserver/caddy) and makes use of the [xcaddy](https://github.com/caddyserver/xcaddy) tool for building custom versions of Caddy with plugins.

+Caddy is a powerful, extensible, and easy-to-use web server written in Go.
+For more information about Caddy, check out the official [Caddy repository](https://github.com/caddyserver/caddy).

 ## License